Time-Lapse from July 2018 Build

 Earlier in the year, our team at One Small House met three families, all related, who despite working hard their entire lives have been unable to break the cycle of poverty.
 As a result, the three families, sixteen people total, including ten kids, lived in some of the worst conditions we’ve seen.
 And with the rainy season underway, we felt a large sense of urgency to help them out.
 Thanks to the amazing support of you all, we were able to quickly raise over $22,000 to build these homes.
-Unfortunately, COVID put a delay on our progress, as we need to ensure our crew stays safe.
-Now, after ensuring proper safety protocols, we’ve been able to start the careful construction of their homes.
-Without volunteers and by using a skelaton crew, we’ve been able to start the construction and hope to finish soon.
-We can’t wait for Norberto, Mercedez, Diego, Adriana, Esperanza, Jose Manuel, Cristian, Vivian, Karina, Cristina, Angel, Karen, Abran, Lin May, Maria and Moises to move into secures homes.
+Unfortunately, COVID put a delay on our progress, as we needed to ensure our crew stays safe.
+By utilizing a skeleton crew and ensuring ensuring proper safety protocols, we were able to carefully construct these homes.
+Norberto, Mercedez, Diego, Adriana, Esperanza, Jose Manuel, Cristian, Vivian, Karina, Cristina, Angel, Karen, Abran, Lin May, Maria and Moises have now moved into secures homes.

 Meet the Families

 Norberto Hernandez, 30 years old, is a cement worker.
 His wife, Mercedez, 33 years old, works at a factory.
 They have four children, Diego (12 years old), Adriana (10 years old), Esperanza (8 years old) and Jose Manuel (6 years old).